 - Over 500 families and individuals were reached with disaster assistance, leading to a series of articles written in The Christian Chronicle about the Long Island Church of Christ:

 For the nearly 20,000 residents who currently reside in Hauppauge and are looking for a home away from home they do not need to look any further than the Long Island Church of Christ.
 There they will find believers who worship God in spirit and in truth, and a fellowship that embodies a group of people who are inspired by the Gospel of Jesus Christ.
 The members are dedicated to implementing a plethora of the same initiatives that have helped them to transform people’s lives for over 30 years of ministry.
 In the Bible, it says that the church is not a building structure but rather it is God’s people that are the temple of His Spirit (1 Cor 3:16).
 It also states that the world will recognize Jesus for the love that His followers have for each other.

 The Long Island Church of Christ invites you to join them in the fellowship where you may experience the love that the Bible speaks of.
 They are currently meeting at 36 E John St, Lindenhurst, NY 11757 at 2pm on Sunday afternoons.
 The Sunday worship service is recorded weekly and streamed live on YouTube, Facebook and Instagram.
-Visitors are also welcomed to join the congregation for the groundbreaking ceremony of its new worship building on Celebration Sunday which is anticipated for early 2021.
+Visitors are also welcomed to join the congregation for the groundbreaking ceremony of its new worship building on Celebration Sunday which is to be announced.
 Keep up to date on the progress of the new church building through the organization’s Facebook page.
 The church hopes to rejoice with its visitors as they together stand within the gates of the Lord.
 (Psalm 122:1-2)